sedhasukhdeep/show-attend-and-tell/README.md

 # Step 2

-- ADDING LINK FOR PRETRAINED MODELS
+- LINK FOR PRETRAINED MODELS : https://www.dropbox.com/s/nq7o5ynvs4etdsi/models.zip?dl=0
 - Unzip these to /show-attend-and-tell-tensorflow/models/lstm/
 - Copy the eval file from root to /show-attend-and-tell-tensorflow/
 - Run all cells